 Stress is a natural part of everyday life and contributes to the healthy and balanced overall condition of an individual.
 The Stress & Recovery values provided by the SmartBand 2 refer to a combination of your Heart Rate (HR) and Heart Rate Variability (HRV).
 SmartBand 2 analyses your Heart Rate Variability (HRV) and assesses how well your body manages stress levels during different situations throughout the day.

-The SmartBand 2 can measure Heart Rate (HR) and Heart Rate Variability (HRV) even if the device is disconnected from an Android™ device.
-Data collected using the heart rate sensor is stored for up to 72 hours and synced to the Android™ device once connected via Bluetooth or NFC.
+The SmartBand 2 can measure Heart Rate (HR) and Heart Rate Variability (HRV) even if the device is disconnected from your iPhone.
+Data collected using the heart rate sensor is stored for up to 72 hours and synced to your iPhone once connected via Bluetooth.

 This product is intended to help you track your exercise and lifestyle.
 It is not a medical device and data from it should never be used to make medical decisions (like preventing, diagnosing, monitoring, or treating a disease or injury) or replace the advice of a medical professional.
 Sony Mobile disclaims any warranty that this device could be used or suitable for medical purposes.
 Seek medical advice before undertaking a new or altered training regime using this device, particularly if using this device together with a pacemaker or other medical devices.

 Extensive use of pulse and stress measurement increases battery consumption.

 Pulse measurement is the generally recommended method of determining your heart rate (HR), which can be a rough indicator of intensity of exercise.
 Pulse rate is expressed by the number of times your heart beats per minute (BPM).
 Although "pulse rate" and "heart rate" are two different concepts, the terms are used in the same context in this User guide.

 Stress and recovery levels